 SeattleSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Seattle homeowners stack the 30% federal tax credit and Seattle City Light net metering.
-With 3.8 peak sun hours a day and bills averaging $105/month, the typical Seattle system pays back in about 9.8 years.
+At 3.8 peak sun hours a day, a home with a $105/month bill (about 750 kWh) needs roughly a 8.2 kW system — 21 panels — and pays back in about 11.3 years.

 Solar Incentives Available in Seattle